 RV mattress toppers are the fastest, best way to upgrade a mattress on a budget.
 They do improve the quality of your sleep as well as protect the mattress underneath from daily wear and tear or staining.
 Before committing to buying a high-quality topper, however, check that it might not just be your best bet to upgrade the mattress itself.
 Some toppers can cost the same as a new mattress.
 Additionally, they do not counteract mattress bug infestations and odors.

 Mattresses Made in the USA – It is easier and more budget-friendly to buy custom RV camper and motorhome mattresses in the US.
 They are also manufactured under stricter quality control (CertiPur US).

-Warranties and Returns Policies – Needless to say, that no US company is going to jeopardize its reviews by not upholding its warranty and returns policy.
+Warranties and Returns Policies – Needless to say, no US company is going to jeopardize its reviews by not upholding its warranty and returns policy.
 Yet another reason to buy nationally.
 Warranties don’t include sagging, only manufacturing defects.
 Look for RV mattresses with five years, non-prorated warranties, and make sure replacements come at no extra cost.
-You won’t need longer than that as statistics indicate most #vanlife fans trade up (or downsize when kids leave for college) within five years.
+You won’t need longer than that, as statistics indicate most #vanlife fans trade up (or downsize when kids leave for college) within five years.
 As far as return policies go, double-check this applies if you custom-order your mattress.
 You might be charged any additional shipping fees.

 Should I be looking at a sofa bed mattress for my RV?

 Sleeper couches are popular in residences, so a sleeper sofa mattress makes sense too.
 Most sofa beds in RVs require a custom mattress because of the different measurements and dimensions, but a shorter or smaller sofa bed mattress (under the standard 68 – 70 inches/173cms – 178cms) is attainable online.
 Ensure to measure correctly before ordering anything custom for your RV.
 If you want to read more about RV sofa beds, check this post.